 Paul reasoned in extreme terms with very little middle ground.
 He was essentially a zealot and a fundamentalist.
 He loved the law, but he wrestled at length with the idea of love, going to great lengths to define it for us (1 Corinthians 13:4-7).
 He stood well entrenched in Judaism, and he spoke out in extreme terms against the offensive things he saw in other cultures, especially Hellenic culture.
 So does this diminish what Paul said?
 In this article, we see more of the way the Jews looked at sin, and understand better Paul's heritage on this.

 While we associate the New Testament of Christ with Rome, that was a very new development.
 Rome didn't rise to power in that area until 31 BCE.
 Before that, for 300 years the Greeks (Hellenism) had been the dominant influence.
-Alexander rose to power in 325 BCE and conquered the countries in the eastern Mediterranean rim as far as Egypt on the southern rim, and stopping at Italy on the northern rim, except the southeast section of Italy became Hellenized.
+Alexander rose to power in 325 BCE and conquered the countries in the eastern Mediterranean rim as far as Egypt on the southern rim.
+He stopped at Italy (Rome region) on the northern rim, except the southeast section of Italy became Hellenized.

 Hellenism brought about the "abomination of desolation" talked about in the book of Daniel.
 They took their gods into new regions and blended them with local gods.
 Hellenism and Rome had different sexual standards.
 Honor was a high virtue in Hellenism, and sexual freedom was a key characteristic.
 It was a macho culture in which men were to be virile and not sexually subservient.
-Man-boy relationships were common.
+Women were to remain chaste.
+Man-boy sexual relationships were common.
 So what Paul saw in Hellenism must have set his soul on fire.
 Everything they did was religiously objectionable.

 The Romans were different from the Greeks, but not that different.
 It was also a macho culture, had many gods, and permitted sexual practices that Judaism would have found abohorent, such as sex with slaves, and man-boy sexual relationships with slaves in the military.
+Women were to remain chaste.
 Paul would have had a huge amount of animosity for them also.

 Several religions have Abraham and the first five books of the Bible as their root, including Judaism, Christianity, Islam, the Bahá'í Faith, Rastafari, Yazdânism (the Yezidi), and Samaritanism.
 Many have slightly different versions of the Ten Commandments.
 Abrahamic religions.